j23414/desc_workflows/README.md

 **Purpose:** Describe workflow tools in terms of Makefiles, Snakemake, and Nextflow

 Probably the earliest workflow tool is Makefiles for compiling large c++ projects.
 Because compilation can be long and tedious, it was important to keep track of which files had been compiled and needed to be recompiled.
 [The c++ compilation dependency graphs were put into a Makefile](https://www.tutorialspoint.com/makefile/makefile_dependencies.htm) and listed as rules.
+In case you're curious, here's a [nice tutorial on makefiles](https://makefiletutorial.com/).

 ```
 rule: